ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/uv_debug/2_basics.md

 8. Each time you click on ![Run](./b_uv4_run.png) **Run (F5)**, the program will cycle to the next breakpoint.

 {{% notice Notes %}}
 - Sometimes the compiler will optimize out code.
-Breakpoints cannot be set on this code as evidenced by the lack of the grey blocks.
+Breakpoints cannot be set on this code as shown by the lack of grey blocks.
 Setting the compiler to an optimization level of `-O0` will usually help (this is set in this example project already).
 - You can set/unset hardware breakpoints with μVision while the program is running or stopped.
 - Arm hardware breakpoints are no skid.
 They do not execute nor change the instruction they are set to.
 - Your instructions in flash are not substituted or modified.
 Your flash contents are not changed.